 Let’s explore each of these post types in detail.

 As you can probably glean from the Instagram logo, the platform began as a way for people to share photographs they took with their smartphones and tablets.
-While you can also share photos you take with other cameras, it’s primarily a medium for smartphone images.
+While you can also edit (using free graphic design software) and share photos you take with other cameras, it’s primarily a medium for smartphone images.

 Remember how we mentioned urgency in relationship to Instagram before?
 It’s because people often take photos and immediately push them live on Instagram.
 They want to share what’s going on with them right now.